sethschori/expressivepuppetry.github.io/workshops.md

 “You stirred me deeply with your presentation.
 Inspiring and creative on so many levels.”
 <br/>*– Barbara Pyles, RN*

+“Marge occupies the exquisite space of being deeply grounded and wide open to the essence of the other.”
+<br/>*– Joan Caplan, grief and loss specialist*

 ---

 **workshops-sidebar**